We are just getting over the not so shocking election result in UK (8th June 2017).

 A and C are basically the sigmoid outputs for the hidden layer at the start and end of the sampling process.
 The reason we take the sigmoid and not the Bernoulli trial result is because the sigmoid result is a probability threshold whereas the trial result is an outcome based on the probability threshold.

-and are the initial (training) input and the final input sample obtained at the kth step of the Gibbs Sampling process.
+B and D are the initial (training) input and the final input sample obtained at the kth step of the Gibbs Sampling process.

 Bias Update: